 A significant number of payroll tax Revenue Rulings have been developed covering a wide range of topics.
 These can be accessed via our website at:

 revenuesa.sa.gov.au

 In addition to legislative harmony, South Australia and its counterparts are committed to greater administrative consistency.
-As a result, seven Australian jurisdictions, including South Australia, have harmonised all of their Payroll Tax Revenue Rulings in the harmonised areas.
+As a result, South Australia have harmonised their Revenue Rulings with those of other Australian jurisdictions.